-Hampton filed suit nearly a year ago in Chicago federal court against Madigan, his political organizations and the Illinois Democratic Party.
-In that suit, Hampton accuses Madigan and his agents of doing too little to address harassment she said she suffered from Kevin Quinn, brother of Chicago Alderman Marty Quinn, also a prominent figure in Madigan’s political organization.
+Hampton filed suit in 2018 in Chicago federal court against Speaker Madigan, his political organizations and the Illinois Democratic Party.
+In her lawsuit, Hampton accused Madigan and his agents of doing too little to address harassment she said she suffered from Kevin Quinn, Ald.
+Marty Quinn’s brother, and himself a prominent figure in Madigan’s political regime.

-According to the lawsuit, Hampton began working with Madigan’s various political organizations immediately after graduating college in mid-2012.
-Through March 2016, the lawsuit said she had “worked on, managed and ran” operations for various Madigan allies, including new Illinois Lt.
+According to Hampton’s complaint, she began working with Madigan’s political organizations immediately after graduating college in mid-2012.
+Through March 2016, she held various roles for Madigan allies, including for current Illinois Lt.
 Gov. Juliana Stratton.

-From July 2016-April 2017, Hampton worked on various campaigns, assigned by Kevin Quinn, her supervisor.
-She said it was commonly known that Kevin Quinn was “a high-ranking political operative” for Madigan, working out of the 13th Ward Office occupied by both Marty Quinn and Speaker Madigan.
+From July 2016-April 2017, Hampton worked on various campaigns, assigned by Kevin Quinn, who was her supervisor.
+She said it was commonly known that Kevin Quinn was “a high-ranking political operative” for Madigan, working out of the 13th Ward Office occupied by both Marty Quinn and Madigan.

-Hampton claims, beginning in August 2016, Kevin Quinn began to repeatedly and regularly subject her to “severe and pervasive sexual harassment by pursuing (her) to have a romantic and sexual relationship with her.”
+Hampton claimed Kevin Quinn repeatedly and regularly subjected her to “severe and pervasive sexual harassment by pursuing (her) to have a romantic and sexual relationship with her,” beginning in August 2016.

 Hampton said she rebuffed Quinn’s alleged advances, until February 2017, when she complained to Marty Quinn.